Personal Development Curriculum (PDC)

 Mr B Povey – firstname.lastname@example.org

 Mrs N Barnes – firstname.lastname@example.org

-The overarching concepts are:
+The overarching concepts with PDC are:

 Identity: personal qualities, attitudes, skills, attributes, and achievements and what influences these.

-Diversity and equality: in all its forms
+Diversity and equality: in all its forms.

-Rights, responsibilities and consent: including fairness and justice in different contexts
+Rights, responsibilities and consent: including fairness and justice in different contexts.

-Change and resilience: as something to be managed and the skills, strategies and inner strength we can draw when faced with challenging change or circumstance
+Change and resilience: as something to be managed and the skills, strategies and inner strength we can draw when faced with challenging change or circumstance.

 Power: how it is used and encountered in a variety of contexts including persuasion, bullying, negotiation and ‘win-win’ outcomes.